Mikelesnr/react_django_messaging_app/README.md

-Thiss a react Django messaging app
+This a react Django messaging app